wnzid/DayByDay/README.md

 # DayByDay

 DayByDay is a Flask-based web application that combines a habit tracker and monthly planner.
 Create an account, manage your daily habits, and organize upcoming tasks in one place.
-Data is stored in a PostgreSQL database and the application includes a simple migration mechanism so that schema stays up to date.
+Data is stored in a MongoDB database.

 ## Features